First things first – this is a guide to the best Irish movies on Netflix.

 Directed by Richie Smyth, and leading the charge is Jamie Dornan, as Commandant Pat Quinn, with Guillaume Canet as the mercenary Rene Faulques, and Mark Strong as zealous Conor Cruise O’Brien who try to prevent an escalation in the conflict.

 Irish shows on Netflix

 We’re going to deviate a little now and take a look at some of the handful of brilliant Irish shows on Netflix.

 Now, there aren’t many of them, but Netflix does boast a few solid Irish shows that are well worth binging on.

 If you’re in search of a great show and you’re not bothered about whether or not it’s Irish, dive into our guide to the 17 best series on Netflix Ireland.

-The hilarious Derry Girls was created and written by Lisa McGee and is set in County Derry in Northern Ireland during the 1990s.
+The hilarious Derry Girls is one of our favourite Irish shows on Netflix.
+It was created and written by Lisa McGee and is set in County Derry in Northern Ireland during the 1990s.

 The show follows Erin and her friends as they battle the highs and lows of being teenagers in Derry in the 1990s.

-What Irish films on Netflix have we missed?
+What are the best Irish films on Netflix?

 In our opinion, the best Irish movies on Netflix are Redemption of a Rogue and The Guard.
 However, Deadly Cuts and Once are worth a watch, too.